I. BACKGROUND AND PURPOSE

 - changes in accounting methods and write-offs; and

 - stock offerings, stock splits or changes in dividend policy.

 This list is illustrative only and is not intended to provide a comprehensive list of circumstances that could result in material information.
+Material information is not restricted to information relating only to Synaptics.
+Material information could be information relating to any other entity with which Synaptics does business or is involved in a business relationship with, such as a supplier, customer, strategic partner or potential merger partner.
 Determination of what may constitute material information will depend upon the facts and circumstances in each particular situation.

-Information is “NON-PUBLIC” if it is not available to the general public.
-In order for information to be considered public, it must be generally available to investors and widely disseminated through (i) press releases or corporate blog posts issued by Synaptics, publicly accessible webcasts or conference calls conducted by Synaptics or a public filing made by Synaptics with the SEC, or (ii) publication in a widely- available newspaper, news magazine or news website.
+Information is “NONPUBLIC” if it is not available to the general public.
+In order for information to be considered public, it must be generally available to the general public and widely disseminated through (i) press releases, publicly accessible webcasts or conference calls or a public filing with the SEC, or (ii) publication in a widely-available newspaper, news magazine or news website.
 In addition, a sufficient amount of time must pass so that the information has had an opportunity to be digested by the marketplace.
-As a general rule, information should not be considered fully absorbed by the marketplace until one (1) full trading day after the release of such information.
+As a general rule, information should not be considered fully absorbed by the marketplace until the completion of one (1) full trading day after the release of such information.

-One helpful way to determine if you have material non-public information is to ask yourself, “Would the person on the other side of this transaction still want to complete the trade at this price if he or she knew what I know about Synaptics?”
-If the answer is “no,” chances are you possess material non- public information.
+One helpful way to determine if you have material nonpublic information is to ask yourself, “Would the person on the other side of this transaction still want to complete the trade at this price if the person knew what I know?”
+If the answer is “no,” chances are you possess material nonpublic information.

 A good general rule of thumb: WHEN IN DOUBT, DO NOT TRADE.